Purpose of the Catalog

 Equal Opportunity Policy

 Texas A&M University-Kingsville is committed to providing an educational and work environment that is conductive to the personal and professional development of each individual student and employee.
-TAMUK does not discriminate on a person's race, color, religion, age, sexual orientation, gender identity, national origin, disability, veteran status or genetic information as defined by federal law, state statues and system regulation.
+TAMUK does not discriminate on a person's race, color, religion, age, sexual orientation, gender identity, national origin, disability, veteran status or genetic information as defined by federal law and state statues.
 These protections extend to employment and admissions decisions.
 In addition, TAMUK does not discriminate on the basis of sex in its educational programs and activities, including admission and employment, in accordance with Title IX of the Education Amendments of 1972 and its implementing regulations.

 If you have any questions or concerns related to equal employment opportunity, equal access, affirmative action or request for disability accommodations, please direct them to the following individual who has been designated as the university's acting Section 504 and Americans with Disabilities Act Coordinator.